Super Tigre classics

 Pech's third-round achievement naturally acted as a further spur to Rossi's efforts.
 His exaggerated use of whipping in the second round had naturally been noted by those in attendance, the consequence being that all eyes were on Rossi to see what he'd try next when he came out for his third and final flight.

 By now the Italian team were clearly prepared to do anything to prevent Wisniewski from winning the individual title and to avoid sharing second place with the Czechs.
-Having failed to persuade the officials to disqualify Wisniewski after the first round and having learned in the second round that even whipping to the max did not result in a winning speed, they now resorted to outright cheating.
+Having failed to persuade the event officials to disqualify Wisniewski after the first round, and having learned in the second round that even whipping to the max did not result in a winning speed, they now resorted to outright cheating.
 Ugo Rossi’s third flight was marked by a degree of whipping so extreme that Rossi was actually wrapping his lines around his own right shoulder while supposedly in the pylon!
 In doing so, he was shortening his flight circle radius, as the attached image from “Model Aircraft” clearly shows.
 Incredibly, his "speed" of 236 km/hr (146.65 mph) was allowed to stand as the winning mark despite having been produced by flagrant line-shortening in clear contravention of the rules.

-The defensive argument put forward by the Italians was that whipping was not specifically banned (which was unfortunately true at this stage).
+The very lame defensive argument put forward by the Italians was that whipping was not specifically banned (which was unfortunately true at this stage).
 Maybe, but whipping wasn't the issue here.
 The point was that Rossi was so far ahead of his model that he was actually shortening his flight circle radius, thus failing to complete the timed 1 km distance.
 His action clearly merited his instant disqualification by an unbiased FAI jury - no protest should have been necessary.
 The British team did lodge an official protest on this basis, but this was ignored by the officials without response.

 When the dust settled, the upshot was that Rossi had not won the title - it had been awarded to him by the FAI Jury.
 The impression of the fix being in was now so marked as to taint the entire meeting, with the reputations of both Italy and the FAI in tatters.
+This view of the matter was heightened by the recollection that Ugo Rossi's brother Cesare had been disqualified from the second round of the 1958 meeting for line-shortening using an outrigger attached to the handle, while Czech team member Kočí had also been disqualified in 1958 for using exactly the same line-shortening technique that Rossi used in 1960!
+If Kočí's action was illegal in 1958, then why wasn't Rossi's identical action just as illegal in 1960?!?

 Rossi’s best speed without whipping and line-shortening was a still respectable 219 km/hr (136.08 mph).
 This would have given him seventh place in the final results just behind the officially seventh-place Super Tigre entrant, the clean-flying O. Stefano with a speed of 220 km/hr (136.70 mph), which should have given Stefano a well-earned sixth place but for Rossi's tactics.
 Stefano’s speed underscored the fact that this was about the best speed (and a very creditable one) that the Super Tigres could produce on two lines under the prevailing conditions without a “helping hand” (or in Rossi’s case a line-shortening shoulder).